brain-modelling-group/BMG/content/authors/sanzleon/_index.md

 #- Visitors
 ---

-Dr Paula Sanz-Leon is a postdoc working on modelling brain dynamics.
+Dr Paula Sanz-Leon is a postdoc working on modelling and analysing brain dynamics.

+### Active projects:
+- Development of `neural flows` toolbox
+- Discovering neural mechanisms of ADHD and OCD
+- Effect of heterogeneous transmission delays in the formation of large-scale brainwaves (Honours)